Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_Horizon_for_Data_Governance/getting_started_with_horizon_for_data_governance_in_snowflake.md

 Within Snowflake, you can measure the quality of your data by using Data Metric Functions.
 Using these, we want to ensure that there are not duplicate or invalid Customer Email Addresses present in our system.
 While our team works to resolve any existing bad records, we will work to monitor these occuring moving forward.

 #### Creating Data Metric functions
-Within this step, we will walk through adding Data Metric Functions to our Customer Loyalty Table to capture Duplicate and Invalid Email Address counts everytime data is updated.
+Within this step, we will walk through adding Data Metric Functions to our Customer Order Table to capture Duplicate and Invalid Email Address counts everytime data is updated.

 Creating a System DMF by first setting a schedule on the table and then setting the metrics
 ```